 The Headmaster glanced up from his tea sharply, looking about as startled as Remus had ever seen him.
-"What do you mean, Remus?" he questioned gently.
-"I understand you were the one who fought the dementor on the Hogwart's Express."
+"What do you mean, Remus?" he questioned.
+"I understand you were the one who fought the dementor on the Hogwarts Express."

 Clenching his jaw, Remus sighed in embarrassment.
 "I should rephrase.
 I am unable to produce a Patronus without great strain and effort.
 On the train, there was only one dementor, and I had the motivation to save Harry.
 It took a great deal out of me to even produce that Patronus, incorporeal as it was."

-It took all of Remus' courage to continue.
-"Since…since James and Lily died, and Sirius…well, since then, I've been unable to cast a true Patronus."
+Remus winced, and it took all of his courage to continue speaking.
+"Since… since James and Lily died, and Sirius… well, since then, I've been unable to cast a true Patronus."

-"I'm so sorry for your pain, Remus," Albus murmured softly.
+"I am truly sorry for your loss, Remus," Albus murmured softly.

 Remus cleared his throat.
-"It's of little importance," he replied thickly.
-"The point of the matter is, I'm unable to teach Harry, and I know how important it is to him to learn this.
+"It is of little importance," he replied thickly.
+"The point of the matter is, I am unable to teach Harry, and I know how important it is to him to learn this.
 Is there any chance you could teach him, instead of me?
 Or know of someone who could?"

-The twinkle reappeared in Dumbledore's eyes as he smiled gently at Remus.
+The twinkle reappeared in Dumbledore's eyes as he smiled brightly at Remus.
 "Not to worry, my boy," he reassured him.
 "I know of just the person."